IssaAlBawwab/gcp-ecommerce-end-to-end/README.md

 * `make build-producer-fast`: Build the Docker image for the producer-fast (downloads data if needed).
 * `make run-producer-fast`: Run the Docker container for the producer-fast (builds image if necessary).
 * `make build-consumer`: Build the Docker image for the consumer.
-* `make run-consumer`: Run the Docker container for the consumer.
+* `make run-consumer`: Run the Docker container for the consumer in interactive mode.
+* `make run-consumer-detached`: Run the consumer in detached mode (runs in the background).
+* `make attach-consumer-logs`: Attach to the logs of the detached consumer.
 * `make dbt-run`: Run the dbt transformations (prompts for GCP Project ID and passes it as a variable).
 * `make dbt-build`: Run the dbt build process (prompts for GCP Project ID and passes it as a variable).
 * `make dbt-test`: Run the dbt tests (prompts for GCP Project ID and passes it as a variable).